MOSA Project Structure

 Mosa.Plug.Korlib.*

-Those platform-specific projects are identical to the one above, except they do use platform-specific dependencies like Mosa.Kernel.x86 in the case of Mosa.Plug.Korlib.x86.
-Those are used if the plug must be implemented via a platform-specific standard or device.
+Those platform-specific projects are identical to the one above, except they do use platform-specific dependencies like Mosa.Runtime.x86 in the case of Mosa.Plug.Korlib.x86.
+Those are used if the plug must be implemented via platform-specific instructions for example.

 Mosa.Runtime